 A-level, Scottish Higher and IB offer holders

-If your results meet all the conditions of your offer, your place is assured and you will be able to see confirmation of your place on UCAS Track a few days later.
+If your results meet all the conditions of your offer, your place is assured and you will be able to see confirmation of your place on UCAS Track.
 Congratulations!
 Your college will be in touch shortly after this but in the meantime you can share your good news and join the celebrations on Twitter at #GoingToOxford.
 You might also like to read our general guidance for new students.
+If you have met the conditions of your offer but you can't see confirmation of your place on UCAS track, contact your college.

 If you do not meet all the conditions of your offer (for example if you have not achieved the required grades) your college will make a final decision regarding your offer.
 If you find yourself in this situation and require further information or you feel we should be alerted to any exceptional circumstances you have experienced, please contact your college.
 We also recommend that you talk to your school or centre to discuss your options as soon as possible.